This article will give you a list of tech YouTube channels that can help you grow as a software engineer.

 Garry Tan: Garry Tan is a designer, engineer and investor.
 You'll find his YouTube channel particularly interesting if you're into the tech startup world.
 He's an investor in successful unicorns such as Coinbase.

-Continuous Delivery: Dave Farley is the founder of the YouTube channel where he discusses topics around how to deliver better software faster.
+Continuous Delivery: Dave Farley founded the YouTube channel, where he discusses how to deliver better software faster.

 This article taught you about 8 unconventional YouTube channels for software engineers.